How Male Circumcision Harms Women

 Most people still don't know much about circumcision.
 If you have ever read an article about circumcision, it probably focused on medical issues.
 Recently The New York Times reported that public health officials were considering promoting infant circumcision because of a controversial claim that it could help prevent disease.

 A few relevant facts may surprise you.
 Circumcision is the only surgery in history ever advocated as a widespread means of preventing disease.
 When such claims are investigated by national medical organizations, they are found lacking.
 That's why no such organization in the world recommends circumcision.
-Over 80% of the world's males are not circumcised.
 Though many people associate circumcision with Jews, most circumcised males are Muslims.
-The United States has the highest rate of non-religious circumcisions of male infants in the world (32.5%).
+About 10% of the world's non-Muslim males are circumcised.
+The United States has the highest rate of non-religious circumcisions of male infants in the world (54.7%).
 (The American rate peaked around 1965 at about 85%.)
 American circumcision rates vary widely depending on the region of the country.

 In the continuous effort of certain American male investigators to seek a medical benefit, the potential adverse effects of circumcision have been ignored.
 Expanding the circumcision debate beyond medicine is overdue, and women have good reasons to be involved.
 Critically examining circumcision from psychological and sexual perspectives could show how this cultural practice may affect some mothers of circumcised sons, some women in relationships with men, and society.
 Before we consider these issues, let's review a few of the effects of circumcision on infants.